 - Rhéaume, C. (2020).
 Different teaching models: face-to-face, distance, dual-mode and blended.

-Dual-Mode Teaching has already been practiced successfully by some academics at the University who have shared their experiences.
+Dual-mode teaching has already been practised successfully by some academics at the University who have shared their experiences.
 This demonstrates what is possible with the support of learning technology.

 Where can I find more advice and support with teaching and learning activities?